Wanda550/security-operations-labs/log-analysis/simulating-and-detecting-windows-powershell-events/simulating-and-detecting-windows-powershell-events.md

 1. How PowerShell activity generates Event ID 4104 logs
 2. How SOC analysts use logging for threat detection
 3. How script block logging helps identify suspicious or malicious commands
-4. PowerShell logging is essential for detecting post-exploitation activity, lateral movement, and privilege 5escalation attempts
+4. PowerShell logging is essential for detecting post-exploitation activity, lateral movement, and privilege escalation attempts